LLEAD9

 In any function.

-LLEAD is designed for individuals across the library and information sector who hold responsible for others.
+LLEAD is designed for individuals across the library and information sector who are responsible for others.

 Whether you work in IT, HR, Finance, Services, traditional roles, or another area, LLEAD is for you.